Merkel meets Erdogan during farewell stop in Istanbul | DW | 16.10.2021

 Erdogan said that Merkel had always maintained a "reasonable and solution-oriented approach."

 The Turkish president said he wanted cooperation between the two countries to continue.
-"I wish the new government and its chancellor every success now," Erdogan said.
+"I wish any new government and its chancellor every success," Erdogan said.

 Gerrman government spokesperson Steffen Seibert posted on Twitter that the leaders met in the historic Tarabya district on the Bosphorus.